mschmidty/schmidty_notes/content/blog/r/2018-08-01-30m_sripts_For_cultural_prediction_model.md

 layout: post
 title:  "Cultural Model R Scripts"
 date: 2018-08-01
-tags: [ predictive models, randomForest]
+tags: [ Remote Sensing, Modelling ,randomForest]
 ---

 The following are scripts that I used to make a cultural prediction model.
 It uses topographic, hydrologic and biological GIS information to predict areas where arc sites likely occur on the landscape.